AmirShakibafar/OS-Visualizer/README.md

    cd OS-Visualizer
    ```

-3. Open `cpu-visulizer.html` or `memory-visulizer.html` in your preferred browser to view the visualizations.
+3. Open `index.html` in your preferred browser to view the visualizations.

 ## Usage

-1. Open `cpu-visulizer.html` or `memory-visulizer.html` in your preferred browser to view the visualizations.
+1. Open `index.html` in your preferred browser to view the visualizations.
 2. Read user guide
 3. Enter the inputs
 4. Click the play button